Yproximite/PRReviewWatcher/README.md

 #### Security

-Enter your desired login/sha1 password inside the file `config/config.yml` in order to connect yourself to the application.
+Enter your desired login/sha1 password inside the file `config/config.yml` (`cp config/config.yml.example` to `config/config.yml` in order to login to the application.

 You can generate your sha1 password at [sha1](http://www.sha1-online.com/).

 #### Credential

-First of all, you'll need a Github token in order to post comment.
+First of all, you'll need a **Github token** in order to post comments.

 Check the [GitHub documentation](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to see how to create one .